 In 2004, Zauderer served as a member of a four person delegation to the Chief Justice of the Supreme Court of the Organization of Eastern Caribbean States to advise on the establishment of a commercial court.
 He has been the subject of nine half-hour interviews on the PBS Television program, “The Open Mind,” and frequently comments on legal issues in the print and television media and lectures on litigation related issues.
 Zauderer is listed in Who’s Who in the World, Who’s Who America, New York Super Lawyers and New York Magazine’s “The New York Areas Best Lawyers”.
 In 2007, he was awarded the Eliphalet Nott Medal for distinction in field by the Union College Board of Trustees.

+He frequently comments on legal issues in the print and television media and lectures on litigation related issues.
 Over many decades, Zauderer has acted as lead trial lawyer in many significant business litigations.
 His matters have included:

 - Representation of major national and international companies in complex business disputes.